davidcala/quest-submissions/Chapter 4.md

   }

-  // This is a resource interface that allows us to... you get the point. pub resource interface CollectionPublic {
+  // This is a resource interface that allows us to... you get the point.
+  //This is a resource interface with 3 functions, if we have other functions we can make them restrictive because they are not in the interface pub resource interface CollectionPublic {
     pub fun deposit(token: @NFT)
     pub fun getIDs(): [UInt64]
     pub fun borrowNFT(id: UInt64): &NFT
   }

-  pub resource Collection: CollectionPublic {
+//This is a resource with 1 variable and diferent functions, with at least, the sames as the interface pub resource Collection: CollectionPublic {
     pub var ownedNFTs: @{UInt64: NFT}
+//Function called deposit that move the NFT to a dictionary
     pub fun deposit(token: @NFT) {
       self.ownedNFTs[token.id] <-! token
     }
+//Function called withdraw that we remove from the dictionary
     pub fun withdraw(withdrawID: UInt64): @NFT {
       let nft <- self.ownedNFTs.remove(key: withdrawID)
               ?? panic("This NFT does not exist in this Collection.") return <- nft
     }
+//Function called getids to get the key of the nft
     pub fun getIDs(): [UInt64] {
       return self.ownedNFTs.keys
     }
+//Function borrownft tat borrows it
     pub fun borrowNFT(id: UInt64): &NFT {
       return &self.ownedNFTs[id] as &NFT
     }